f5devcentral/f5-agility-labs-containers/docs/class1/module4/lab2.rst

       X-Real-IP: The client IP making the request

 #.
-Before starting the next class exit the session from kube-master1 and go
+Before starting the next class run the following commands to clean-up the BIG-IP and exit the session from kube-master1.
-   back to the jumpbox.

    .. code-block:: bash

+      kubectl delete -f ingresslink/vs-ingresslink.yaml
+      kubectl delete -f ingresslink/ingresslink-deployment.yaml
       exit

+.. attention:: This is a **CRITICAL** step if you're moving on to the next lab.

 .. attention:: This concludes **Class 1 - CIS and Kubernetes**.
 Feel free to experiment with any of the settings.
 The lab will be destroyed at the end of